Noor Taher

-Noor Taher (نور طاهر; born 2 November 1999) is a Jordanian actress and model.
+Noor Taher (نور طاهر; born 2 November 1999) is a Palestinian actress and model.
 She is best known for her role as Layan Murad Fathi on the Netflix miniseries AIRawabi School for Girls.

 Early life

 Noor Taher was born on November 2, 1999, in Amman, Jordan, to a Palestinian father and Lebanese mother.
 Noor is classically trained in ballet.
 She began acting at age four and was introduced to the film industry by her performing arts teacher, who was also a casting director at the time.

 Career

 Taher stared appearing in films at age six, including Rowan Joffe's The Shooting Of Thomas Hurndall and Cyrus Nowrasteh's The Stoning of Soraya M both in 2008.
 After appearing in films at such a young age, Taher took a break until accepting another acting role in the 2019 film Infidel.
 Her most notable role was in the 2021 Netflix miniseries, AlRawabi School for Girls, which premiered in 32 languages across 190 countries.

 In December 2023, Taher was listed as an "Arab Star of Tomorrow" by Screen Daily.